 But in the longer sense, we’ve developed another key metaphor we’ll frequently refer to throughout the course of the year: the montage mirage.
 I want my students to see that they are inside of the montage of their lives, not watching it, and toward that end our year will be infused with phrases like “Challenging Reading Task X is part of the montage” or “Sure, Process-Written Paper Y will be simple — and Rocky only worked out for three minutes to prepare for Apollo Creed!”

 3. “Jacket on, jacket off”

-My freshmen students owe a huge debt of gratitude, along with hundreds of thousands of other secondary and postsecondary students, to Gerald Graff and Cathy Birkenstein for their work with argumentative sentence templates in They Say / I Say: Moves that Matter in Academic Writing (And there’s a new edition out, by the way–check it out by clicking on the book at right).
+My freshmen students owe a huge debt of gratitude, along with hundreds of thousands of other secondary and postsecondary students, to Gerald Graff and Cathy Birkenstein for their work with argumentative sentence templates in They Say / I Say: Moves that Matter in Academic Writing (and there's a new edition out, by the way — check it out by clicking on the book to the right).

 Yet, inevitably, by about mid-year, when I tell my students to employ Graff/Birkenstein's helpful writing templates in their writing for the hundredth time, I’ll hear some groans.
 When this happens, I smile.
 It’s time for The Karate Kid.

 In the 2010 film (not to be confused with the 1984 version), the protagonist is a kid named Dre (Jaden Smith), and he keeps getting beat up by bullies.
 Eventually, he enlists the help of a kung fu teacher, Mr. Han (Jackie Chan).
 But when Dre comes to Mr. Han’s house to begin learning how to beat up those bullies, Han simply tells Dre to take off his jacket, hang it on a hook, take it off the hook, put it back on, over and over and over again.